 You will want to sit nine to twelve feet (three to four metres) away from the speakers.
 When sitting further away, you should place the speakers further apart.
+When sitting nearer the speakers, move the speakers closer together.

-If you are using the G6.1c as monopole surround or rear speakers, and you are hanging them on the wall, you will need a qualified installer to mount them on very strong brackets.
-The speakers weigh over 69 pounds (31.5kgs) each, and can cause death or severe injury if it falls on someone!
+If you are using the G7c as surround or rear speakers, and you are hanging them on the wall, you will need a qualified installer to mount them on very strong brackets.
+The speakers weigh over 30 pounds

+(13.6 kgs) each, and can cause death or severe injury if it falls on someone's head!